yuqiannemo/TalkTopia/README.md

 # README

 Hi, my name is Yu Qian, a current year 1 student in NUS majoring in CS.
 I developed this TalkTopia website using Ruby on Rails (Ruby version 3.2.2) as the backend and React.js as the frontend.

+The link to my website is http://talktopia.fly.dev

-I have encountered difficulties in deploying my app, and it is not currently successfully deployed.
-However, to facilitate grading, I have provided instructions on how to set up my application:
+In case the link fails, I have provided an alternatie to set up my application:

 1. Get a copy of the TalkTopia files.
 2. Store them in a folder, e.g., the C drive.